Nice to meet you.

 “60% of the organizations we worked with didn’t have a data security plan in place.
 One data breach can unravel years of trust built with the public and your donors.
 In an age of deep cybersecurity challenges, how are nonprofits proactively protecting the information of their donors?”

-Your data privacy plan should include written protocol for things like donor information collecting, password security, and data storage.
-Consider the ways a hacker might try and access your information and work backwards from there.
+Your data privacy plan should include a written protocol for collecting donor information, password security, and data storage.
+Consider the ways a hacker might try to access your information and work backward from there.

 types of network security